rackerlabs/docs-cloud-databases/api-docs/general-api-info/using-ssl.rst

 To use SSL, perform the following steps:

--  For encrypting connections using SSL, download the certificate:
+-  For encrypting connections using SSL, download the certificate from one of the following URLs:

    - For servers created before March 1, 2016: http://ssl.rackspaceclouddb.com/ca-cert.pem.
    - For servers created on or after March 1, 2016: http://ssl.rackspaceclouddb.com/rackspace-ca-2016.pem.